Carl Grundström: Playing career

 In the 2016–17 season, Grundström recorded a career best 14 goals and 20 points in 45 games with Frölunda.
 On 28 April 2017, Grundström left Frölunda mid-contract, using his NHL exit clause in agreeing to a three-year, entry-level contract with the Maple Leafs.

 After attending the Maple Leafs training camp for the 2017–18 season, Grundström was reassigned to continue his development on loan in Sweden with Frölunda HC on 2 October 2017.
 He placed second on the club with 17 goals and finished with 24 points in 35 games.
 For the second consecutive season he was reassigned to join the Maple Leafs' American Hockey League (AHL) affiliate, Toronto Marlies, in the post-season.
 He helped the Marlies to claim their first Calder Cup, posting 8 goals and 14 points in 20 playoff games, leading all AHL rookies in playoff scoring.

 Grundström returned to the Marlies for the 2018–19 season.
 He recorded 29 points in 42 games for the club.
 On 28 January 2019, Grundström (alongside Sean Durzi and a 2019 first-round pick) was traded to the Los Angeles Kings in exchange for Jake Muzzin.
 He was initially assigned to their American League affiliate, the Ontario Reign, but was recalled by the Kings on 9 March.
 He made his debut that night, and scored his first career NHL goal in a 4–2 loss to the Arizona Coyotes.

 On 1 September 2020, the Kings signed Grundström to a two-year contract extension.
 With the COVID-19 pandemic delaying the North American season, Grundström remained in Sweden and was loaned to Swedish second tier Allsvenskan club, IF Björklöven, on 5 September 2020, until the commencement of the Kings training camp.

+After six seasons in the Kings organization, Grundström was traded to the San Jose Sharks on 27 June 2024, in exchange for Kyle Burroughs.
+A week later, he signed a two-year contract with the Sharks.
+In October 2025, he was traded to the Philadelphia Flyers alongside Artem Guryev in exchange for Ryan Ellis and a conditional sixth-round pick in 2026.

+International play

+Grundström represented Sweden at the 2024 IIHF World Championship and won a bronze medal.